 (Once again, I cannot remember my Mother being with us on this trip.
 Where was she?
-At home in the motel, or somewhere else?)
+At home in the motel or somewhere else?
+I recognize now that in some memories, i have completely excluded the presence of certain people.
+I have no explanation for my selective recall.
+Mum might have been right there next to me the whole time.)

 After almost two years of damp and uncertain motel living, Park Place was like being on another planet.
 Goodbye moldy doors and drafty floors.
-No more rats scooting around in the ceiling or mice under the stove, or slugs crawling up the front door, no more discarded furniture in the back lane, and most of all, no more cramped living quarters, and no more us kids sharing beds with our parents.
+No more rats scooting around in the ceiling or mice under the stove, or slugs crawling up the front door, no more discarded furniture in the back lane, and most of all, no more cramped living quarters and no more sharing beds with our parents.
+The moment I stepped through the front door and smelled the new paint smell, any thoughts of the motels were gone from my mind.
+This was a full reset for our family.

-The development was a few years old, and was called Park Place (probably for its proximity to Burnaby’s large Central Park which was only one block away).
-It’s still located on 49th avenue in East Vancouver, near the municipal boundary with Burnaby.
-It’s about as east as you can get in East Vancouver.
+The townhouse development was only a few years old and was called Park Place for its proximity to Burnaby’s large Central Park which was less than a block away, on the municipal boundary with Burnaby.
+I guess it’s about as far east as you can get in East Van.

 Our unit was number 121, located near the back of the complex and shielded by rows of trees.
 It was significantly quieter and greener than our last home.
 It felt very peaceful.